-The study of theoretical computer science focuses on a deeper understanding of the basic principles underlying contemporary information technologies, including non-classical computing systems such as neural networks or quantum computers.
-In addition to the active acquisition of theoretical and technical knowledge, special emphasis is placed on the development of abstract thinking.
+The study of theoretical computer science is focused on a deeper understanding of the basic principles on which modern information technologies are based, including non-classical computer systems such as neural networks or quantum computers.
+In addition to the active acquisition of knowledge of a theoretical and technical nature, special emphasis is placed on the development of abstract thinking.

-Students will learn advanced algorithmic procedures, gain insight into the principles of modern programming languages, learn methods for analysis, testing and code verification, and understand the capabilities and constraints of emerging computing devices that operate on different principles than conventional computers.
+Students will learn advanced algorithmic procedures, gain insight into the principles of modern programming languages, learn about methods for analysis, testing and verification of code, and understand the possibilities and limitations of emerging computing devices that operate on different principles than classical computers.
 The acquired knowledge and skills will prepare students for expert analytical work, which may include independent research.

-The candidate chooses one of the specializations Computational Model Algorithms, Formal Verification and Program Analysis or Programming Language Principles.
+The candidate chooses one of the specializations Computational model algorithms, Formal verification and analysis of programs or Principles of programming languages.

 |Czech study program|